sunfounder/pironman5/docs/source/pi_start/set_up_your_raspberry_pi.rst

 #.
 Insert the Micro SD card with Raspberry Pi OS installed into the Pironman 5.

 #.
-Connect the Mouse and Keyboard to the Raspberry Pi.
+Connect the Mouse and Keyboard to the Pironman 5.

 #.
-Use the HDMI cable to link the screen to the Raspberry Pi's HDMI port.
+Use the HDMI cable to connect the screen to the Pironman 5's HDMI port.
 Ensure the screen is plugged into a power source and turned on.

 #.
-Power the Raspberry Pi using the power adapter.
+Power the Pironman 5 using the power adapter.
 The Raspberry Pi OS desktop should appear on the screen after a few seconds.

     .. image:: img/bookwarm.png
         :align: center